-This quick dinner recipe takes your basic baked sweet potato and stuffs it with an assortment of yum – black beans, banana chips, lime, cilantro and a creamy peanut sauce!
 These Stuffed Sweet Potatoes with Peanut Sauce will change your sweet potato game!
+This recipe takes your basic baked sweet potato and stuffs it with an assortment of yum – black beans, banana chips, lime, cilantro and a creamy peanut sauce!

 Last week I participated in an Asian street food cooking class.
 We made fresh spring rolls, steamed bao buns, pickled veggies, wontons and they treated us to some delicious coconut ice cream.
 I’ll be adding some of these to the blog when I get around to making them again.